 Chapter 13 bankruptcy will give you some ways to repay your student loan debts throughout 3-5 years.
 Moreover, once you file bankruptcy, collection calls will stop harassing you.
 You can easily lower the monthly payments.
 However, you need to have a stable income with disposable income.

-Above all, all students should try to manage their personal finances in order to boost their credit score and remain creditworthy. your so that you can .
+Above all, all students should try to manage their personal finances in order to boost their credit score and remain creditworthy.
+Make your personal student loan payments on time so that you can avoid hassles.